Our well-being research programme was initiated in 2005 to fill the gap in research regarding young people's views of their own well-being.

 The Good Childhood Report 2014

-Our new report (dynamic online version, full text, summary) reveals that reveals that England are lagging behind other countries in Europe and around the world when it comes to how happy and satisfied its children are.
+Our new report (dynamic online version, full text, summary) reveals that reveals that England is lagging behind other countries in Europe and around the world when it comes to how happy and satisfied its children are.

 The Good Childhood Report 2014 contains new findings from our ground breaking, nine-year programme of research on children’s well-being, involving around 50,000 children.
 This work is carried out in collaboration with the University of York and has become the most extensive national research programme on children’s subjective well-being in the world.